dan-jc-h/2022-advent-of-code/day01/README.md

 (https://adventofcode.com/2022/day/1)

-Input is a text file of numbers, one number per line with a blank line deliniating groups.
+Input is a text file of numbers, one number per line with a blank line delineating groups.

 Desired output is the total of the largest group.